-Prior beginning an internship, a student must meet departmental requirements and be approved by the appropriate departmental faculty advisor.
+Prior to beginning an internship, a student must meet departmental requirements and be approved by the appropriate departmental faculty advisor.
 The faculty advisor assumes the responsibility of determining the student's eligibility and awarding academic credit.

 Students typically earn one credit hour for every 40 hours worked at the internship site.
 At the end of the internship, each student will be evaluated by the site supervisor.
 In turn, the student will evaluate the placement in terms of its educational value.

-Most internships are not paid.
+Some internships are not paid.
 Transportation costs and expenses of a personal nature are borne by the student.

-Academic Regulations for Internships Internships are limited to sophomores, juniors and seniors who have a 2.0 cumulative GPA at the time of application and who have completed at least 12 credit hours at Converse College prior to approval.
+Academic Regulations for Internships are limited to sophomores, juniors and seniors who have a 2.0 cumulative GPA at the time of application and who have completed at least 12 credit hours at Converse College prior to approval.
 Individual departments may require additional requirements and prerequisites.

-All internships are graded on a pass/fail basis.
+Most internships are graded on a pass/fail basis, however some may be given letter grades at the discretion of the faculty advisor.
+The grading policy must be noted on the syllabus prior to registration.
 A student may apply a maximum of 12 credit hours of internship credit toward graduation.

-PROGRAMS FOR STUDY ABROAD Jan Term Travel
+PROGRAMS FOR STUDY ABROAD

+Jan Term Travel

 Converse offers a number of unique opportunities during the Jan Term and occasionally over Spring Break.
 These programs, which are designed and led by Converse faculty, are often interdisciplinary and provide students with the opportunity to earn general education, major, minor, or elective credit.
 Course offerings vary from year to year and have included travel to various destinations in Europe as well as South and Central America.
-Recent examples include a trip to England for theatre credit, Cuba for interior design, economics or English credit, and Greece and Italy to study art or art history.
-January 2019 destinations include New Zealand (general education, biology, chemistry, and astronomy credits), Italy (art appreciation or studio art credits).
-The Spring Break 2019 destination will be Vienna (music appreciation or German credits).
+Recent examples include a trip to Italy to study art and Austria to study German and music history.
+January 2020 destinations include Greece (art appreciation or studio art credit) and Ireland (English or theatre credit).
 In addition to international study during the Jan Term, Converse also will occasionally offer students the opportunity to travel domestically for academic credit.
-These courses are also designed and led by Converse faculty and have included travel to Florida, New York City, and the southwestern United States.
+These courses are also designed and led by Converse faculty and have included travel to Florida and Wyoming.